Assumption Transition Committees

 Interlocal Operating Agreement

 In 2002, the City and Ronald Wastewater District entered into an Interlocal Operating Agreement to unify sewer services with City operations.
 The Agreement outlines the unification process between the City and the District which is to occur in October 2017.
 The City will acquire the sewer utility through an assumption, which means all assets, reserve funds, employees, equipment and any District debt will be assumed by the City and the Ronald Wastewater District will cease to exist as a separate government entity.
 With a few exceptions the ratepayers of the Ronald Wastewater District are Shoreline taxpayers.

-Procedures for an orderly and predictable transition of the sewer utility from District to City ownership are outlined in the 2002 agreement.
-In order to facilitate a smooth consolidation, the City and District agreed to a 15-year timeframe for the transition.
+In order to facilitate a smooth consolidation, the City and District agreed to a 15-year time frame for the transition in the 2002 agreement.
 During that time, the District has and will continue to operate as a Special Purpose District in Shoreline under the guidance of a franchise agreement with the City.

 Benefits of Unification

-On May 27, 2014, the City submitted its Notices of Intent to Assume the Ronald Wastewater District to the King County and Snohomish County Boundary Review Boards (BRBs).
+On May 27, 2014, the City submitted its Notices of Intent to Assume RWD to the King County and Snohomish County BRBs.
 The BRBs are responsible for reviewing proposals for boundary changes by cities, fire districts, and water/sewer districts within their respective counties, including city or district annexations, new city incorporations, and district mergers.

 If you would like to communicate with the City of Shoreline or review a document in another language, please send your request along with your contact information to the email address below or call (206) 801-2700.